Libensemble/libensemble/README.rst

 libEnsemble includes an Executor interface so application-launching functions are portable, resilient, and flexible; it also automatically detects available nodes and cores, and can dynamically assign resources to workers.

+libEnsemble's cross-system capability is powered by funcX_, a function-as-a-service platform to which workers can submit remote generator or simulator function instances.

 .. before_dependencies_rst_tag